eduardocapella/snapsection/README.md

 === SnapSection ===
 Contributors: eduardocapella
 Donate link: https://snapsection.com/donate
-Tags: section, blog, share post section, page URL, post URL Requires at least: 5.8
+Tags: section, blog, share section, share page URL, share post URL Requires at least: 5.8
 Tested up to: 6.6.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-SnapSection allows users to swift share specific sections from your article or blog post.
+SnapSection allows users to swiftly share specific sections from your article or blog post.

 ## Description
-SnapSection is a WordPress plugin that enables swift sharing of specific sections from your article or blog post.
-It appends the `id` attribute of the `h3` element to your page's URL.
-Consequently, any user who clicks the link will be directed straight to this specific section of your page or post.
+SnapSection allows users to share specific sections from your article or blog post swiftly.

+It appends the `id` attribute of the SnapSection element (the default one is `h2`, but you can also select `h1`, `h3`, `h4`, or `.cwss-element`) to your page's URL.
+Consequently, any user who clicks the link will be directed to this specific section of your page or post.

 ## How does it work?
 SnapSection scans every `h3` (third-level heading) element across your website's pages and posts, checking for an `id`.
 If it doesn't find one, it generates an `id` based on the `h3` text.